Tibor Scitovsky: Life

 Scitovsky was born in Hungary in 1910.
 As the de indicates, he was born into a noble family; his father, Tibor Scitovszky, held the post of Foreign Minister.
-He was educated at the Pázmány Péter University (from which he held an undergraduate degree in law), University of Cambridge, and the London School of Economics.
-He came to the United States on a traveling fellowship.
-He enlisted in the United States Army during World War II, in counter-intelligence.
-Because he still had family in German-allied Hungary he changed his name during this time to Thomas Dennis.
+He studied at the Pázmány Péter University (from which he held an undergraduate degree in law), the University of Cambridge, and the London School of Economics.
+He came to the United States on a traveling fellowship and enlisted in the United States Army during World War II, in counter-intelligence.
+Because he still had family in German-allied Hungary, he changed his name during this time to Thomas Dennis.

-After a spell at Stanford from 1946–1958, he left for Berkeley and remained there until 1968, although he was on leave to do research at the Organisation for Economic Co-operation and Development.
+After a spell at Stanford from 1946 to 1958, he left for Berkeley and remained there until 1968, although he was on leave to do research at the Organisation for Economic Co-operation and Development.

 Starting as early as 1959, he began an examination of the nature of human well-being from a broader viewpoint than is customary among economists.

 Scitovsky married and later divorced health economist Anne A. Scitovsky.